How to design for cars in people-centred places

 Happy Cities and Mobycon are releasing a guide that will offer a new set of design practices to meet the needs of cars—while creating safe, comfortable, inviting streets for pedestrians, bikes, and other active road users.

-The guide integrates the Happy Cities approach to community planning and building design with Mobycon’s Dutch-inspired, human-centred mobility expertise.
+The guide integrates the Happy Cities approach to community planning and building design with Mobycon’s Dutch-rooted, human-centred mobility expertise.

 It will provide practical guidance on:

-• Practical actions governments can take to implement walkable, people-centred design at scale
+• Practical moves to bring people-centred design at scale

 By signing up for the guide, you agree to receive monthly updates through our email newsletter.
 You can unsubscribe at any time.